NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 Note: the variables a1, a2, a3, ...  b1, b2, ..., etc. used below
 represent any number.
-The main point is to show what portions of the matrices hold information, and what portion are padded with zeros, or a 1 as the expansion and POD compression is performed.
+The main point is to show what portions of the matrices hold information, and what portion are padded with zeros, or a 1 as both the expansion and POD compression is performed.

 ### Initialization: